energysistem/manuals/42229-BT2Pink/en/07-bluetooth_pairing.md

 ## <quick_guide>Bluetooth Pairing

-With your *Energy Headphones BT2 Pink Bluetooth* turned off, press the multifunction button (1) for 3 seconds and when the headphones turn on will automatically enter in pairing mode.
+With your *Energy Headphones BT2 Pink Bluetooth* turned off, press the multifunction button (1) for 3 seconds and they will automatically enter pairing mode.

-At the same time start the search of bluetooth devices from your bluetooth device and once you identify the *Energy Headphones BT2 Pink Bluetooth* select connect.
-The synchronization will take place automatically without the need of any pairing code.
+At the same time, use the search function from your bluetooth device and once your *Energy Headphones BT2 Pink Bluetooth* apear on the list, select "connect".
+The synchronization will start automatically without the need of any pairing code.

-Once paired, the led behind the multifunction button will start flashing slowly.
+Once both devices are paired, the LED behind the multifunction button will start flashing slowly.

-In case you want  you pair another different  device, there is n o need to turn off and on again your *Energy Headphones BT2 Pink Bluetooth*.
-You just nneed to press and hold the multifunction button for abour 2 seconds and they will enter into paring  mode, breaking the connection with the previous device.
+In case you want to pair with another device, there is no need to turn off and on your *Energy Headphones BT2 Pink Bluetooth* again.
+Just press and hold the multifunction button for abour 2 seconds and they will enter into paring mode, breaking the connection with the previous device.

-If you miss the connection while you have paired your device because you go out of the use distance you will be able to reconnect your *Energy Headphones BT2 Pink Bluetooth* by just clicking once the multifunction button (1).
+If you lose the connection while having paired your device because you are out of range, you will be able to reconnect your *Energy Headphones BT2 Pink Bluetooth* by clicking the multifunction button (1) once.

 </quick_guide>